• Initial programs provide clothing, school supplies and hot lunches to school children in Harlan County, Kentucky.

 • Indochinese refugees resettling in the US learn English, vocational skills and micro-enterprises in a program formed with World Learning and World Education.

-• Expansion to El Salvador and Columbia with a community development program in the former and women's leadership program for mothers in the latter.
+• Expansion to El Salvador and Colombia with a community development program in the former and women's leadership program for mothers in the latter.

 • United Nations International Year of the Child is celebrated worldwide.